 “I didn’t think this was going to be possible for maybe twenty years,” said Lisa Duke, Sanctuary manager, as she looked around at the renovated Overlook building.
 “It’s an amazing improvement right at the heart of the Sanctuary.”

 Since the structure was originally built in the 1960s, the Overlook’s panoramic windows have provided prime views of Wintergreen Lake.
 However, its full potential for education and community-building has never been realized until now.
-Thanks to recent renovations made possible by an undesignated gift, the space is now warm and welcoming, and well equipped for events year-round.
+Thanks to recent renovations made possible by an undesignated gift, and donations made in the memories of longtime Sanctuary supporter Earl Tappenden and Sanctuary volunteer Gary Roeker, the space is now warm and welcoming, and well equipped for events year-round.

 Duke hopes to be able to use the space for classes and outreach programs.
 During the day, the Overlook is also a peaceful place for KBS students and guests to read and study.